Akatmks/Akatsumekusa-Encoding-Scripts/README.md

 # Progression Boost

+> New version using only 2 probe encodes coming soon!
+The new version will be much faster and more capable → [new](../../tree/new) (Not complete yet)

 ### Introduction

 Thanks to Ironclad and their grav1an, Miss Moonlight and their Lav1e, Trix and their autoboost, and BoatsMcGee and their Normal-Boost that makes this script possible.